The following abbreviations shall be used in the discussion that follows:

 By virtue of a deed of trust executed to the subscriber by Robert Morriss, for purposes therein expressed, will be

-as trustee I will convey such titles as vested in me.
+I will convey such titles as vested in me.
 A. Robertson, Trustee

 Beale arrived in Lynchburg, on his second